 CFO: The Business Bishop

-Using the chess metaphor, a CFO is akin to the bishop on the chess board—a strategist who dictates the flow of the game.
-In an organization, the CFO’s role is in a decision-making and planning capacity.
+Using the chess metaphor, a CFO is akin to the bishop on the chessboard—a strategist who dictates the flow of the game.
+In an organization, the CFO’s role is to make decisions and plan.
 While a CFO is a highly accomplished accounting professional, their role primarily concerns how accounting and finance can be used in the business’s favor.

-As CFOs, accountants are expected to play a leadership role in the accounting function while taking an advisory role in the boardroom.
-They are the king of the financial ship while serving as viziers to the organization.
+As CFOs, accountants are expected to play a leadership role within the accounting function and serve in an advisory role on the board.
+They are the king of the financial ship while serving as the organization’s viziers.
 Some of the main responsibilities they take up include:

 When a financial matter arises in the boardroom, the CEO turns to the CFO.
 Their job is to contribute to business strategy and planning from the accounting angle.
 The CFO answers any and every monetary question.
 The CFO aligns the company’s goals with its financial interests.
-They guide decision-making toward bettering the business financially or, at the very least, protecting it from any risky or unwise choices.
+They guide decision-making to improve the business’s financial performance or, at the very least, to protect it from risky or unwise choices.

-The CFO is directly answerable to investors and is in charge of investor relations management.
-Investors are interested in the business’s financial future, and the CFO is best equipped to explain the business’s financial strategy and plans.
+The CFO is directly accountable to investors and oversees investor relations.
+Investors are interested in the business’s financial future, and the CFO is best equipped to explain the business’s economic strategy and plans.
 They are also responsible for maintaining good relations between the business and stakeholders.
-In a sense, they are the business’ ambassadors and manage the business’s PR among investor groups and the more exclusive business community.
+In a sense, they are the business’s ambassadors and manage the business’s PR among investor groups and the more exclusive business community.

 Capital Structure

-CFOs plan and manage how the business’ capital structure will look.
-They decide how debt will be handled and oversee any and all equity financing.
-They are also responsible for monitoring and controlling the business’ share prices in public companies.
-A CFO’s decisions can make the difference between shares skyrocketing or plummeting
+CFOs plan and manage the business’s capital structure.
+They decide how debt will be handled and oversee all equity financing.
+They are also responsible for monitoring and controlling the business’s share prices in public companies.
+A CFO’s decisions can make the difference between shares skyrocketing or plummeting.

 When to Hire a Controller